The Motorized Simple Pump

 "Will the motor be damaged I pump the water down below pump cylinder?"

-Absolutely, YES.
-When pumping air, after the seals disintegrate (which doesn't take an awful long time, when dry), the piston starts etching scratches into the precision-machined pump cylinder, rendering it, well, no longer precision-made.
+Yes.
+When pumping air, the seals will become dry and start to wear.
+In the extreme, the piston could even start scratching into the precision-machined pump cylinder, rendering it, well, no longer precision-made.
 If you think this possibility may be of concern in your well, let us know when you ask for a quote.

 "I’d like to use solar power."